Sir Robert Hutchison, 1st Baronet: Personality

 Hutchison was tall, gaunt and appeared rather stooping.
 His students found his wit to be "caustic" sometimes, reaching "towards sadism in such alliterative condemnations of themselves as a curious collection of crapulous cretins creeping from crib to crib", and making "a newcomer cringe with such reminders as that 'he was percussing a child’s lung not the cellars in the basement'".
 Yet, his students respected and admired him because, they "sensed that his individual method of teaching was really in part a pose, an assumption of cynicism, that failed to hide a mind that was intellectually gay and a heart that felt deeply for all human suffering, especially the sufferings of children, though seldom for the sufferings of a candidate for the College Membership".

-Many of Dr Hutchison's clinical sayings became popular with his contemporaries and future generations.
-Of these the most popular is the one that Dr Hutchison wrote in 1953 as a petition to God:
+Many of Hutchison's clinical sayings became popular with his contemporaries and future generations.
+One Hutchison wrote in 1953 as a petition to God:

 "From inability to let well alone;

 from too much zeal for the new and contempt for what is old;

 from putting knowledge before wisdom, science before art, and cleverness before common sense;